YASH-MOHARIR/Guessmetry/README.md

-## Geometric Pictionary (Guessmetry)
+## Guessmetry - Geometric Pictionary

 A fast-paced guessing game built on Reddit's Devvit platform where players decode geometric shape descriptions to guess everyday objects.

-### What is Geometric Pictionary?
+### What is Guessmetry?

-Geometric Pictionary (branded as "Guessmetry") is a single-player word guessing game that challenges your spatial reasoning and creativity.
+Guessmetry (Geometric Pictionary) is a single-player word guessing game that challenges your spatial reasoning and creativity.
 Instead of seeing drawings, you read descriptions of geometric shapes arranged in specific ways (like "a triangle sitting on top of a square") and race against the clock to guess what object is being described (answer: "house").

 The game features:
 - **25 unique prompts** across multiple categories (everyday objects, animals, Reddit-themed, abstract concepts)